Hi-Heel Sneakers: Answer song

 In 1964, Sugar Pie DeSanto recorded an answer song titled "Slip-In Mules (No High Heel Sneakers)".
-It was written by Tucker and Billy Davis: "they both heard Sugar Pie DeSanrtos's voice in their heads as they put the finishing touches on the tune.
+It was written by Tucker and Billy Davis: "they both heard Sugar Pie DeSantos's voice in their heads as they put the finishing touches on the tune.
 It was written in one day, recorded the next, and on the charts a few weeks after it was released".
 The lyrics play on "Hi-Heel Sneakers", which DeSantos sang in the style of the original:

-The single, released by Checker, reached number 48 on Billboard's Hot 100 (its R&B chart was suspended at the time).
+The single, released by Chess Records, reached number 48 on Billboard's Hot 100 (its R&B chart was suspended at the time).

 Legacy

 In 2017, the song was inducted into the Blues Foundation Blues Hall of Fame as a "classic of blues recording".
 In its induction statement, the Blues Foundation noted that "Hi-Heel Sneakers" was the "last blues record from the mighty Chess Records [Checker subsidiary] catalogue to hit No. 1 on the charts" and its popularity as a performance number.

-Numerous musicians have recorded "Hi-Heel Sneakers" – Aldin notes the song "has the distinction of having been recorded by such unlikely musical bedfellows as Johnny Rivers, Elvis Presley, Ramsey Lewis, Jose Feliciano, Chuck Berry, the Chambers Brothers, Jerry Lee Lewis, David Cassidy and Boots Randolph, to name but a few."
+Numerous musicians have recorded "Hi-Heel Sneakers" – Aldin notes the song "has the distinction of having been recorded by such unlikely musical bedfellows as Johnny Rivers, Elvis Presley, Ramsey Lewis, Ronnie Milsap, Jose Feliciano, Chuck Berry, the Chambers Brothers, Jerry Lee Lewis, David Cassidy and Boots Randolph, to name but a few."
+Paul McCartney performed a live version on MTV Unplugged, also released as an album.
 Tomko explains its influence: